Animated images

 Control the delay between frames

-Use the delay parameter (dl in URLs) to control the amount of time (in milliseconds) that passes between displaying the individual frames in an animated GIF.
+Use the delay parameter (dl in URLs) to control the amount of time (in milliseconds) that passes between displaying the individual frames in an animated image.
 For example, to deliver the kitten_fighting GIF with a delay of 200 milliseconds between frames:

 kitten_fighting with 200 ms delay between frames

-loop animated GIF 3 times
+Loop animated GIF three times

 Converting an animated GIF to video